Architectural features of the Great pyramid.

 The top of the Ascending corridor 'meets' the top of the Well-shaft.
 If the upper part of the Well-shaft is proven to be original, then it is not unreasonable to assume that the lower, neatly cut sections were also original.
 Of course, this lends weight to the idea that the upper parts were in the original design, but still requires an explanation for the lower section being cut (with at least one girdle-stone in situ)

-The presence of Girdle-stones in the areas discussed however, lends weight to the original idea that the corridor (and all other upper parts) were in fact planned from the start.
+The presence of the three neatly cut Girdle-stones (below) lends weight to the original idea that the corridor (and all other upper parts) were in fact planned from the start.

 Mendelssohn (5) argued that the Girdle-stones are evidence of buttress walls from an internal step-pyramid structure.
-He say's the following;
+He said the following;

 'Since earlier and later stone pyramids relied on a basic core of buttress walls it is more than likely that the same design was used in the great Giza pyramids.
 Borshardt has drawn attention to the existence of 'girdle-stones' in that part of the ascending passage of the Khufu pyramid which was cut through already existing masonry at the first alteration of the interior design.
 These are large vertical slabs through which the new corridor passes at intervals, and he has taken them as part of internal buttress walls', but then he says 'This view has been disputed by Clarke and Engelbach, who have pointed out that it would be wholly fortuitous for the passage always to have encountered whole stones.
 They also maintain, rightly, that the walls of this passage are made of fitted stones...'